wix-incubator/eslint-plugin-lodash/docs/rules/no-commit.md

 Using `_.prototype.commit()` at the end of the chain executes the chain but doesn't unwrap the value.
 In most cases, this means that `_.prototype.value()` would be preferable.
-However, in cases of running `forEach`, the chain could be executed only for the side effect.

 ## Rule Details